amorphic/jimternet/content/boost-your-wifi-signal-strength-for-next-to-nothing.md

 ![sarking rolled][sarking rolled]

-Finally I mounted my creation on one of my workshop's roof beams using a couple of clouts.
+Finally I mounted my creation on one of my workshop's roof beams using a pair of clouts.
 These also serve to hold the USB cable and wifi adapter in place:

 ![finished reflector][finished reflector]